Motorcycle and Bicycle Accidents

 • DO NOT admit fault: be sure to acquire as much evidence as you can and don’t make any statements of guilt.

 • Call 911: if you are hurt, don’t hesitate to seek medical attention.
-Make sure you are honest and accurate with the Police, they can be your best ally in your case.
-Sometimes the at-fault party can change their story, but a police report carries a significant weight in establishing your credibility.
+Make sure you are honest and accurate with the Police, they can be the best ally in your case.
+Sometimes the at-fault party can change their story, but a police report carries significant weight in establishing your credibility.

 • Take pictures: Photograph both your bicycle and the at-fault car, your injuries, and anything pertaining to the accident.